 Could provide action tool kits for our network of passionate climate activists around Australia.

-Could fund protests to stop Scott Morrison's government from investing in fossil fuel projects.
+Could fund future protests to stop Scott Morrison's government from investing in fossil fuel projects.

 Could put photographers in the Great Barrier Reef to capture evidence of mass coral bleaching.

-Your ongoing support is the most effective way to help campaign and save our Great Barrier Reef.
+Your ongoing support is the most effective way to help the campaign and protect our Great Barrier Reef.

 Together, we can stop the destruction of the Reef

 We must end coal to protect the Reef's precious ecosystem

-The Great Barrier Reef has been experiencing the worst bleaching event of its history, turning the colored corals into ghostly white.
+The Great Barrier Reef has been experiencing the worst bleaching event of its history, turning the coloured corals into ghostly white.
 This phenomenon occurs when the ocean stays at higher than normal temperatures, causing the corals to expel the algae, zooxanthellae, that live on them.
 Losing this algae puts stress on the coral and causes it to turn completely white.
 While it is possible for coral to recover from a bleaching event, the severity and length of the bleaching determines whether the coral will recover or die.
 It is estimated that up to 50% of the currently bleached coral will die.

-As the globe continues to warm and ocean temperatures increase, bleaching events like this will become more frequent and could occur annually as soon as 2030.
+As the globe continues to warm and ocean temperatures increase, we bleaching events like this will become more frequent and could occur annually as soon as 2030.

 Why is the coral bleaching?

 The coal industry poses three major threats to the Great Barrier Reef: